October 11, 2022

 • Co-signer option if you have no credit history

-To ensure a smooth application process, get these materials in order before you start searching for apartments.
-This will demonstrate to potential landlords that you’re responsible and organized.
+To ensure a smooth application process, get these materials in order before searching for apartments.
+This will demonstrate to potential landlords that you're responsible and organized.
 Note that many landlords also ask tenants to undergo a background check and credit check, which may require additional information.

 3. Make a list of your priorities

-Before starting your search, consider your needs as a first-time renter.
+Before starting your apartment search, consider your needs as new renters.
 What qualities or features of an apartment can you not live without?
-While few apartments will meet all your preferences, narrowing down what’s most important to you will make the search process that much easier.
+While few apartments will meet all your preferences, narrowing down what's most important to you will make the search process much easier.
 Some considerations for first-time apartment renters to think through are:

 • Clean and fully functioning kitchen